elsassph/haxe-modular/readme.md

 	Best practice (for speed and better caching) is to regroup all the NPM dependencies into a single JavaScript file, traditionally called `vendor.js` or `libs.js`.

-2. Haxe-JS code splitting
+2. Haxe-JS code splitting and lazy-loading

 	Code splitting works by identifying features which can be asynchronously loaded at run time.
-Features can be automatically extracted into JS bundles.

-3. Lazy loading

-	A helper class allows to easily load modules at run time.
 JS bundles can be created automatically if you use `Bundle.load`.

 4. Hot-reload

 	A helper class can be used listen to a LiveReload server and reload lazy-loaded modules automatically.

 ## Installation